 Contact Kaplan Lawyers PC

-Knowing the high level of risk present in demolition situations, New York State has put in place special regulations that try to both ensure demolition workers’ safety and provide for them if an accident does occur.
-At Kaplan Lawyers PC, we can help evaluate your claim and then apply our expertise to your legal proceedings.
-We understand the significant danger you put yourself in on a daily basis, and we believe that you should be provided for in the event something goes wrong.
-A demolition accident can be a painful and emotionally distressing incident to endure, and you will need help to get all of the benefits that you are entitled to.
-Contact us today for a free consultation, and remember, if we don’t win your case there is no legal fee.
+Knowing the high level of risk present in demolition situations, New York State has special regulations that try to both ensure demolition workers’ safety and provide for them if an accident does occur.
+At Kaplan Lawyers PC, we can help evaluate your claim, then apply our expertise to your specific needs.
+We understand the significant dangers you accept as part of your job every day.
+And we believe you should be provided for if something goes wrong.
+A demolition accident can be painful and emotionally distressing to endure, and you need help to get all of the benefits to which you are entitled.
+Contact us today for a free consultation.
+And remember: if we don’t win your case, there are no legal fees whatsoever.

 Call Now for a Free Case Evaluation!(212) 563-1900 (NYC) (516) 399-2364 (Nassau County) (347) 758-9011 (Brooklyn) (631) 619-5309 (Suffolk County) (917) 382-9212 (Queens)